Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 To use GitHub Copilot, you need to either enroll as an individual or use Copilot for Business:   [see GitHub Copilot plans](https://github.com/features/copilot#pricing).
 If you're not already enrolled, you can start a free trial at the URL above.

-Once you're enrolled, you need to install  up for the [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot).
+Once you're enrolled, you need to install the [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot).
 When you install this extension, the [GitHub Copilot Chat extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) is also installed.

 ### Create the project